Towards Data Auctions with Externalities

-\paragraph{Quality-Based Competition} Consider a setting with two firms, labeled 1 and 2, selling similar goods to a population of consumers, such as two smart phone companies.
-Each consumer has a type $\alpha$ which represents their sensitivity to a good's quality.
-A consumer of type $\alpha$ derives utility $v_i(\alpha) = \alpha \beta_i q_i - p_i $ for buying firm $i$'s good, for given product qualities $q_i$, prices $p_i$, and parameters $\beta_i$ which represent the public perception (for example due to advertising effort) of each firm $i \in \set{1, 2}$.
+\looseness=-1 Consider a setting where two firms, indexed by $i \in \set{1, 2}$, such as two smart phone companies, sell similar goods to a population of consumers.
+Each consumer has a type $\alpha$ representing their sensitivity to a good's quality and they derive a utility $v_i(\alpha) = \alpha \beta_i q_i - p_i $ for buying firm $i$'s good.
+Here, $q_i$ is the product quality, $p_i$ is the price, and $\beta_i$ is a parameter representing the public perception (e.g., due to advertising effort) of each firm $i \in \set{1, 2}$.
 Thus, those consumers with higher type $\alpha$ have a higher willingness to pay for an increase in quality.
-This parameterization of consumer utility has been widely studied in the economic literature \cite{leland77,wauthy96,chambers06}.
-Note that quality can also be interpreted as the alignment of the design parameters of a firm's good with consumer preferences; it essentially measures how much utility a consumer derives from buying the good.
+This parameterization of consumer utility has been widely studied in the economic literature \citep{leland77,wauthy96,chambers06}.
+Note that quality $q_i$ can also be interpreted as the alignment of the design parameters of a firm's good with consumer preferences; it essentially measures how much utility a consumer derives from buying the good.